 Why Learn to Tie African Wrapper?

-The wrapper is one of the most important, and elegant, bridal fashion statement in any Nigerian traditional wedding / engagement.
-And, beyond the traditional marriage day, a typical Nigerian married woman is expected to show up to plenty of occasions and events in wrapper and a beautiful Gele head-tie and flawless makeup that is done like a pro.
-Yet, many Nigerian brides-to-be who live abroad do not know how to tie a perfect wrapper properly.
+The wrapper is one of the most important and elegant bridal fashion statement in any Nigerian traditional wedding/engagement.
+And, beyond the traditional marriage day, a typical Nigerian married woman is expected to show up to plenty of occasions and events in wrapper and a beautiful Gele head-tie and flawless makeup.
+Yet, many Nigerian brides-to-be who live abroad do not know how to properly tie wrappers for everyday or occasion wears.

 >>Continue Reading: Next Page 1 | 2